snowch/stratos-vagrant-box/README.md

 ### Todo

+- The final step of connecting Stratos to an IaaS has yet to be done!
 - Create a packer build with appropriate size XEN kernel or move to a non-Xen cloudstack environment such as [simstack](https://github.com/runseb/simstack)

 ### Issues